 Mental symptoms include:

 In order to be awarded Social Security disability benefits, you must show either that you meet the requirements of a listing Social Security's listing of impairments or that you no longer have the physical or mental capacity for work.

 Neurodegenerative disease.
-To show that your HD meets the criteria for disability under the neurological listing, which was updated significantly in 2016, you must have one of the following:
+To show that your HD meets the criteria for disability under the neurological listing, you must have one of the following:

 Note that marked means worse than moderate, but less than extreme.